-The Company has not yet adopted the following revised or new IFRS that have been issued but are not yet effective at December 31, 2014:
+The Company has not yet adopted the following revised or new IFRS that have been issued but were not yet effective as at December 31, 2015:

-- IFRS 9, Financial Instruments (effective date January 1, 2018) introduces new requirements for the classification and measurement of financial assets and liabilities. - ii) IAS 36, Impairment of Assets is effective for annual periods beginning on or after July 1, 2014. - iii) IFRS 7, Financial Instruments: Disclosures (amendments) is effective for annual periods beginning on or after January 1, 2015.
+- i) IFRS 9, Financial Instruments (effective date January 1, 2018) introduces new requirements for the classification and measurement of financial assets and liabilities. - ii) IFRS 15, Revenue from Contracts with Customers is effective for annual periods beginning on or after January 1, 2017.

+Notes to Financial Statements Years Ended December 31, 2015 and 2014 Canadian Funds iii) IFRS 14, Regulatory Deferral Accounts is effective for annual periods beginning on or after January 1, 2016.